HATEOAS and Hypermedia-Driven Development

 - Public APIs consumed by unknown clients

-HTMX’s HTML-centric approach pairs perfectly with HATEOAS.
-Instead of returning JSON, servers return HTML fragments with embedded actions, letting the UI evolve dynamically.
+HTMX's HTML-centric approach pairs perfectly with HATEOAS principles.
+Instead of returning JSON, servers return HTML fragments with embedded actions, allowing UIs to evolve dynamically.

 <!-- Server response after adding a task -->